-Yet, in many cities, there are gaps - in knowledge, in priorities and in actions.
+There are realistic, affordable steps city leaders can take right now to bring people and perspectives together and get our communities back on the path to a healthy and prosperous future.
 A unified community begins with establishing a shared understanding of where your city is, how you got there, where you want to go, and most importantly, what resources you have to work with to progress forward.
 Our approach brings elected officials, staff, residents, businesses and developers together to establish a common platform of understanding, focus energy into constructive dialogue and realistic actions that are mutually beneficial, and empower local citizens to lead change.

+Our presentations, podcast, workshops, network and staff augmentation services are all built around the goal of improving awareness about issues, sharing best practices and inspiring more people to lead change in their community.
 We strongly encourage communities we partner with to bring elected officials, staff, residents, businesses and developers together to share perspectives and establish a common platform of understanding so that feelings, interests and resources can be focused into constructive dialogue and actions that are mutually beneficial.
 We utilize a variety of presentations, facilitated discussions and learning journeys (walking tours) to improve understanding of issues and opportunities in your community or for a specific neighborhood or project.

 Once a foundation of shared knowledge and perspectives is established, then your community can explore issues and opportunities in further detail and prioritize projects and investments around common goals to achieve desired outcomes.